passport/www.passportjs.org/books/concepts/google/oauth2.md

 If you want to add a "Sign in with Google" button to your website or application, we recommend using [OpenID Connect](../openid-connect/), rather than OAuth 2.0.
-OpenID Connect provides an identity layer on top of OAuth 2.0, so using the combination provides complete authentication and authorization capabilities, two features which are often paired together.
+OpenID Connect provides an identity layer on top of OAuth 2.0, and using the combination provides complete authentication and authorization capabilities, two features which are often paired together.